Efficient Multi-Source Knowledge Transfer by Model Merging: Introduction

-In this paper, we present a unified method that efficiently combines specialized knowledge from multiple fine-tuned source models in the parameter space to facilitate transfer to a new, unseen target task.
-We depart from the methodology proposed in the aTLAS paper, which assumes that the entire set of full-rank task vectors is used throughout the entire training process.
-Instead, we propose a more scalable approach that first aggregates knowledge and then allows for its efficient refinement during adaptation.
+In this paper, we propose a scalable approach that first aggregates knowledge and then allows for its efficient refinement during adaptation.
 First, we leverage Singular Value Decomposition (SVD) to decompose each task vector into its elementary, rank-one components.
 This allows us to identify and isolate granular patterns learned for each source task.
+Crucially, we identify these principal components as the primary carriers of transferable knowledge.
 A subsequent combination stage aggregates these components from all source models, performing a joint ranking to retain only a small, fixed number of the most significant ones.
 We term this strategy \textbf{AXIS}, as it embodies the principle of \textbf{A}ggregation by e\textbf{X}traction of \textbf{I}mportant \textbf{S}ingular components.
-Such selective aggregation ensures a stable memory usage and constant wall-time footprint during training, irrespective of the number of source models or original task matrix sizes (see Figure~\ref{fig:runtime_and_memory}).
-Consequently, the proposed design is not only more parameter-efficient, but it also proves to be more robust.
+Such selective aggregation ensures a stable memory usage and constant wall-time footprint during training, irrespective of the number of source models or original task matrix sizes (see Figure~\ref{fig:param_efficiency}).
+Consequently, our method yields intrinsic resilience to diverse and severe degradations, demonstrating superior stability compared to baselines by effectively mitigating the impact of compromised data signals, such as partial information or common corruptions, and challenging weight-space configurations, including pruning and noise injection serving as a proxy for corrupted source states.
 Our key contributions include:

-\begin{itemize} \item We introduce a scalable approach, AXIS, which outperforms the state-of-the-art method, aTLAS, across a wide spectrum of evaluation conditions, including 21 distinct tasks and various parameter budgets. \item The computational efficiency of AXIS is a key advantage, allowing for the scaling of knowledge transfer from a large number of source tasks and larger models. \item We demonstrate that AXIS exhibits robustness against degradations at both the parameter and input levels. \item Through ablation studies, we offer insights into the underlying structure of knowledge composition and how it can be leveraged. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We introduce a new approach to multi-source knowledge transfer, which outperforms the state-of-the-art method, aTLAS, across a wide spectrum of evaluation conditions, including 21 distinct tasks and various learning parameter budgets.
+Our evaluation encompasses three vision model scales and extends to the language domain. \item We demonstrate AXIS's robustness to realistic and challenging parameter and input degradations. \item The computational efficiency of AXIS is a key advantage, allowing for the scaling of knowledge transfer from a large number of source tasks and larger models. \item Through ablation studies, we offer insights into the underlying structure of knowledge composition in AXIS and how it can be leveraged even for models with different pre-training history. \end{itemize}